Air Fryer Recipe

 Method

 - Season the mixture with salt and pepper.
-Add the baking powder and plain flour to bind the mixture.
-Blend until just combined.
+Add the baking powder and plain flour to help bind it, then blend until just combined.

-- Lightly grease your waffle maker with a little olive oil and preheat as per the manufacturer’s instructions.
+- Lightly grease your waffle maker with a little olive oil, then preheat it according to the manufacturer’s instructions.

-- Spoon enough mixture into the waffle maker, spreading it out evenly.
-Close the waffle maker and cook for about 7-10 minutes or until they’re golden and crisp.
+- Spoon enough mixture into the waffle maker and spread it out evenly.
+Close the waffle maker and cook for about 7-10 minutes, or until golden and crisp.

-- For extra crispness, place the waffles in an air fryer set at 180°C (356°F) for an additional 5 minutes.
+- For extra crispness, put the waffles in an air fryer set to 180°C (356°F) for a further 5 minutes.

 Why this works in an air fryer